TheCyberHill/Mesh-Network-Creation/README.md

 # Mesh-Network-Creation
-Creating a home mesh network and configuring security
+This project documents the creation of a segmented home mesh network using TP-Link Deco units.
+It focuses on VLAN-based traffic isolation, basic firewall rules, and packet-level verification using Wireshark.

 📡 Mesh Network Config <br>
 A segmented, three-node mesh network built for secure home connectivity and practical threat modeling.